-Under the terms of the advisory agreement, our Adviser will use its best efforts to present to us investment opportunities consistent with our investment policies and objectives as adopted by our board of directors.
-In performing its duties, our Adviser, either directly or indirectly by engaging an affiliate, will:
+Under the terms of the advisory agreement, our Adviser is required to use its best efforts to present to us investment opportunities consistent with our investment policies and objectives as adopted by our board of directors.
+In performing its duties, our Adviser, either directly or indirectly by engaging an affiliate:

-- find, evaluate, present and recommend to us a continuing series of real estate investment opportunities consistent with our investment policies and objectives; - provide advice to us and act on our behalf with respect to the negotiation, acquisition, financing, refinancing, holding, leasing and disposition of real estate investments; - enter contracts to purchase real estate and make mortgage loans on our behalf in compliance with our investment procedures, objectives and policies, subject to approval of our board of directors, where required; - take the actions and obtain the services necessary to effect the negotiation, acquisition, financing, refinancing, holding, leasing and disposition of real estate investments; and - provide day-to-day management of our business activities and other administrative services for us as requested by our board of directors.
+- · finds, evaluates, presents and recommends to us real estate investment opportunities consistent with our investment policies and objectives; - provides advice to us and acts on our behalf with respect to the negotiation, acquisition, financing, refinancing, holding, leasing and disposition of real estate investments;

+- enters contracts to purchase real estate and make mortgage loans on our behalf in compliance with our investment procedures, objectives and policies, subject to approval of our board of directors, where required; - takes the actions and obtains the services necessary to effect the negotiation, acquisition, financing, refinancing, holding, leasing and disposition of real estate investments; and - provides day-to-day management of our business activities and other administrative services for us as requested by our board of directors.

-It is expected that each investment that we make will be approved or ratified by our board of directors.
+Each investment that we make is approved or ratified by our board of directors.
 Our board of directors has authorized our Adviser to make investments in any property on our behalf without the prior approval of our board if the following conditions are satisfied:

-- Our Adviser has obtained an independent appraisal for the property indicating that the total cost of the property does not exceed its appraised value; and - Our Adviser has provided us with a representation that the property, in conjunction with our other investments and proposed investments, is reasonably expected to fulfill our investment objectives and policies as established by our board of directors and then in effect.
+- · Our Adviser has obtained an independent appraisal for the property indicating that the total cost of the property does not exceed its appraised value; and - Our Adviser has provided us with a representation that the property, in conjunction with our other investments and proposed investments, is reasonably expected to fulfill our investment objectives and policies as established by our board of directors and then in effect.

-The actual terms and conditions of transactions involving investments in properties and mortgage loans shall be determined in the sole discretion of our Adviser, subject at all times to compliance with the foregoing requirements.
-Some types of transactions, however, will require the prior approval of our board of directors, including a majority of our independent directors, including the following:
+The actual terms and conditions of transactions involving investments in properties and mortgage loans are determined in the sole discretion of our Adviser, subject at all times to compliance with the foregoing requirements.
+Some types of transactions, however, require the prior approval of our board of directors, including a majority of our independent directors, including the following:

-- loans not secured or otherwise supported by real property; - any acquisition or mortgage loan which at the time of investment would have a cost exceeding 20% of our total assets; - any lease or mortgage loan to a tenant or borrower having a risk rating of less than 4 on our risk rating scale;

-- transactions that involve conflicts of interest with our Adviser (other than reimbursement of expenses in accordance with the advisory agreement); and - the lease of assets to our Adviser, its affiliates or any of our officers or directors.
+- loans not secured or otherwise supported by real property; - any acquisition or mortgage loan which at the time of investment would have a cost exceeding 20% of our total assets; - any lease or mortgage loan to a tenant or borrower having a risk rating of less than 4 on our risk rating scale; - · transactions that involve conflicts of interest with our Adviser (other than reimbursement of expenses in accordance with the advisory agreement); and - the lease of assets to our Adviser, its affiliates or any of our officers or directors.

-In addition to its duties under the advisory agreement, our Adviser and its affiliates expect to engage in other business ventures and, as a result, their resources will not be dedicated exclusively to our business.
-For example, our Adviser also serves as external adviser to Gladstone Land Corporation, an affiliate of our chairman and chief executive officer David Gladstone, and the stockholders of Gladstone Capital Corporation recently approved a proposal to engage our Adviser to serve as its external adviser.
+In addition to its duties under the advisory agreement, our Adviser and its affiliates engage in other business ventures and, as a result, their resources are not dedicated exclusively to our business.
+For example, our Adviser also serves as external adviser to Gladstone Capital Corporation, a publicly traded business development company affiliated with us, and Gladstone Land Corporation, a privately held company affiliated with David Gladstone, our chairman and chief executive officer.
 However, under the advisory agreement, our Adviser must devote sufficient resources to the administration of our affairs to discharge its obligations under the agreement.
 The advisory agreement is not assignable or transferable by either us or our Adviser without the consent of the other party, except that our Adviser may assign the advisory agreement to an affiliate for whom our Adviser agrees to guarantee its obligations to us.
 Either we or our Adviser may assign or transfer the advisory agreement to a successor entity.
-Our Adviser's professionals have operated under similar arrangements during their service with Allied Capital Advisers, which advised the Allied Capital group of three public investment companies, two private limited partnerships, one public REIT and one private REIT.